OrchardCMS/OrchardCore/src/docs/reference/modules/Html/README.md

 ### Overriding the predefined editors

 You can override the HTML editor for the `Default` editor by creating a shape file named
-`HtmlBody.Editor.cshtml`.
+`HtmlBody.Edit.cshtml`.
 The Wysiwyg editor is defined by using the file named
-`HtmlBody-Wysiwyg.Editor.cshtml`.
+`HtmlBody-Wysiwyg.Edit.cshtml`.

 ## CREDITS